-The Occupational Health and Safety Regulation ("OHS Regulation")6 sets out the generic administrative requirements such as: issues around permits and certificates, required documents, technical specifications, and requirements for "competent workers" and safety training.
+The Occupational Health and Safety Regulation ("OHS Regulation") sets out the generic administrative requirements such as: issues around permits and certificates, required documents, technical specifications, and requirements for "competent workers" and safety training.

-5 SA 2017, c 0-2.1
+SA 2017, c 0-2.1

-6 Alta Reg 62/2003.
+Alta Reg 62/2003.

-The OHS Code is the Alberta legislation which sets out the technical details for specific work tasks.
+The OHS Code 2009 is the Alberta legislation which sets out the technical details for specific work tasks.
 Examples include: core requirements, requirements applicable to all industries, requirements applicable to specific industries and activities, first aid requirements, and occupational exposure limits for various chemicals.

 Alberta OHS legislation provides for fines for employers and individuals guilty of violations of its worker safety provisions.
-A person who contravenes the OHS Act, the OHS Regulations or the OHS Code or fails to comply with an order is guilty of an offence and may be liable to a fine of not more than \$500,000 CAD for a first offence or not more than \$1,000,000 CAD for a second or subsequent offence7.
-The federal Criminal Code imposes fines on employers of an unlimited amount in proceedings by way of indictment.
+A person who contravenes the OHS Act, the OHS Regulations or the OHS Code or fails to comply with an order is guilty of an offence and may be liable to a fine of not more than \$500,000 CAD for a first offence or not more than \$1,000,000 CAD for a second or subsequent offence.
+The federal Criminal Code imposes fines on employers of up to \$100,000 CAD in summary conviction proceedings and in an unlimited amount in proceedings by way of indictment.
+Individuals may be fined and/or imprisoned for up to 14 years for violations of the duty of ensuring worker safety prescribed in the OHS Code.